 |Sessions:||No sessions currently scheduled.|

 Each year in November through December, bald eagles migrate to the Chilkat River near Haines, Alaska to take advantage of the season’s last run of spawning chum salmon.
 Open areas of the river give the eagles a chance at this rich source of protein before winter fully sets in.
 As many as 3,500 eagles can congregate here.
-More than 2,000 eagles gathered last year on what is called Alaska’s Bald Eagle Council Grounds.
+More than 2,000 eagles gathered in 2019 on what is called Alaska’s Bald Eagle Council Grounds.

 This gathering of eagles is truly a magical event.
 I will lead a small group of guests to photograph eagles as they battle for fish, soar in the sky overhead, or perch in nearby frost-covered trees.
 I’ll be available in the field to help with camera settings, composition, and selection of prime locations.

 Our journey will begin in Juneau as we board the ferry to Haines.
 The ferry will traverse through the gorgeous Alaska Inside Passage.
 From there we transfer to our hotel.
 Each day we will venture out to the Chilkat River to photograph eagles, other wildlife and scenery.
 On the final day, we will photograph eagles in the morning and then catch the ferry back to Juneau.

 You don’t need a lot of equipment to photograph the eagles.
 The ideal lens is a 200-400mm.
 These particular lenses allow you to zoom in on more distant eagles as well as any birds that are close by.
 A tripod is useful to hold the camera and lens in position while awaiting an attractive pose.